Corps Mobilisation Department

 OTHER RELEVANT INFORMATION:

-In line with the directive of the Federal Government, the NYSC post corps members to four key areas of national development.
+The posting policy: In line with the directive of the Federal Government, the NYSC post corps members to four key areas of national development.
 These include: Education, Agriculture, Rural Health and Infrastructure.
 Therefore, corps members are posted to the following areas for their primary assignment in the various states/FCT:

 - Hospitals – Health Sector